 If the contract contains a single performance obligation, the entire transaction price is allocated to the single performance obligation.
-For contracts that contain multiple performance obligations, the Company allocates the transaction price to each performance obligation based on a relative SSP.
-If one of the performance obligations is outside of the SSP range, the Company allocates SSP considering the midpoint of the range.
-The Company also considers if there are any additional material rights inherent in a contract, and if so, the Company allocates a portion of the transaction price to such rights based on SSP.
+For contracts that contain multiple performance obligations, the Company allocates the transaction price to each performance obligation based on a relative standalone selling price ('SSP").
+The SSP is determined based on the prices at which we separately sell these products assuming the majority of these fall within a pricing range.
+In instances where SSP is not directly observable, such as when we do not sell the software license separately, we derive the SSP using information that may include market conditions and other observable and unobservable inputs which can require significant judgment.
+There is typically more than one SSP for individual products and services due to the stratification of those products and services by quantity, term of the subscription, sales channel and other circumstances.
+If one of the performance obligations is outside of the SSP range, the Company allocates the transaction price considering the midpoint of the SSP range.
+The Company also considers if there are any additional material rights inherent in a contract, and if so, the Company allocates a portion of the transaction price to such rights based on a relative SSP.